project-zot/project-zot.github.io/docs/articles/storage.md

 <tr class="even">
 <td style="text-align: left;"><p><code>gc</code></p></td>
 <td style="text-align: left;"><p>When an image is deleted, either by tag
-or by reference, orphaned blobs can lead to wasted storage.
+or by digest, orphaned blobs can lead to wasted storage.
 Garbage collection (gc) is enabled by default to reclaim this space.
 Set to
 <code>false</code> to disable garbage collection.</p></td>
 </tr>